-During the past months, we’ve been testing the SEO capabilities of the world’s most popular CMS systems.
+During the past few months, we’ve been testing the SEO capabilities of the world’s most popular CMS systems in 2024.

 We’ve been revealing the results of our individual tests as we go.
 And it’s safe to say that some CMS systems performed better than others.